Michael Sauter: Lower formulae

 In 2021, after some Formula 4 testing at Anneau du Rhin, Sauter made his car racing debut, competing in a family effort with the Sauter Engineering + Design team, named after his father's company, in the ADAC Formula 4 Championship.
-In the final race of the second round at Circuit Zandvoort he score his only rookie win of the season.
+In the final race of the second round at Circuit Zandvoort, Sauter scored his only rookie win of the season.
 He scored his first point in round three at the Hockenheimring, however a crash in qualifying at the next event at the Sachsenring meant extensive damage to his car, which could only be repaired in time for the second race with the help of other teams' mechanics.
-In the final race of the event he went on to take his best finish of the season in fifth.
-Saute became vice-champion in the rookie classification.
+In the final race of the event, he went on to take his best finish of the season in fifth.
+Sauter became vice-champion in the rookie classification.

-In 2022 he remained in the ADAC Formula 4 Championship.
+In 2022, Sauter remained in the ADAC Formula 4 Championship.
 He finished the championship in thirteenth overall.

-In 2023 he moved to the Formula 4 CEZ Championship after the ADAC Formula 4 had folded.
+In 2023, Sauter moved to the Formula 4 CEZ Championship after the ADAC Formula 4 had folded.
 He took his first and only race win in the final round at the newly opened Balaton Park Circuit.
 He also finished third overall in the championship.

 Formula Regional Japanese Championship

-In 2023 Sauter also competed in two rounds of the Formula Regional Japanese Championship with Sutekina Racing Team and Bionic Jack Racing.
-In the final round at Sportsland Sugo, where he competed with Bionic Jack Racing, he even took his first victory in the championship.
+In 2023, Sauter also competed in two rounds of the Formula Regional Japanese Championship with Sutekina Racing Team and Bionic Jack Racing.
+In the final round at Sportsland Sugo, where he competed with Bionic Jack Racing, he took his first victory in the championship, having started from pole in the final race.

-After he joined the G Force Driver Development Program in 2024, he returned to the Formula Regional Japanese Championship, driving for Birth Racing Project.
+After joining the G Force Driver Development Program, Sauter returned to the Formula Regional Japanese Championship in 2024, driving for Birth Racing Project.
+Sauter won the championship, having claimed six race victories and four further podiums during the season.